-(3) Participation in an authorised credit guarantee scheme, without the guarantee having had to be invoked to cover losses, are not to be taken into consideration for the purposes of this paragraph.
+(3) Participation in an authorised credit guarantee scheme, without the guarantee having had to be invoked to cover losses, shall not be taken into consideration for the purposes of the present paragraph.

-- 58. The need for compensatory measures will be presumed if the beneficiary bank does not fulfil the conditions set out in Section 5 and notably those of disclosure, valuation, pricing and burden sharing. - 59.
-The Commission will assess the scope of the compensatory measures required, depending on its assessment of competition distortions resulting from the aid, and notably on the basis of the following factors: total amount of aid, including from guarantee and recapitalisation measures, volume of impaired assets benefiting from the measure, proportion of losses resulting from the asset, general soundness of the bank, risk profile of the relieved assets, quality of risk management of the bank, level of solvency ratios in the absence of aid, market position of the beneficiary bank and distortions of competition from the bank's continued market activities, and impact of the aid on the structure of the banking sector.
+- (57) Thirdly, the extent of necessary compensatory measures should be examined, on the basis of distortions of competition resulting from the aid.
+This may involve downsizing or divestment of profitable business units or subsidiaries, or behavioural commitments to limit commercial expansion. - (58) The need for compensatory measures will be presumed if the beneficiary bank does not fulfil the conditions set in the previous paragraphs and notably those of disclosure, valuation, pricing and burden sharing. - (59) The Authority will assess the scope of the compensatory measures required, depending on its assessment of competition distortions resulting from the aid, and notably on the basis of the following factors: total amount of aid, including from guarantee and recapitalisation measures; volume of impaired assets benefitting from the measure; proportion of losses resulting from the asset; general soundness of the bank; risk profile of the relieved assets; quality of risk management of the bank; level of solvency ratios in the absence of aid; market position of the beneficiary bank and distortions of competition from the bank's continued market activities; and impact of the aid on the structure of the banking sector.

-7. FINAL PROVISION
+7. Final provision

-60. The Commission applies this Communication from 25 February 2009, the date on which it agreed in principle its content, having regard to the financial and economic context which required immediate action.
+(60) This Chapter of the State Aid Guidelines applies from the date of its adoption, having regard to the financial and economic context that required immediate action.